 Guest Post by Willis Eschenbach

 I’ve written about my time in the US Army, and about spending time behind bars getting out of the Army, in my story called It’s Not About Me.
 In that story, I discussed a bit of my view on the Vietnam war, the view echoed by many who have studied it since—that it was the wrong war, in the wrong place, at the wrong time.
 My experience was that the Vietnam war damaged every single person it touched, on both sides of the Pacific, and more than anyone it damaged some of the veterans who’d actually done the fighting.
-I know, I spent months in the nuthouse assisting the physically crippled and the memory damaged, my friends were the shell-shocked refuse of the carnage.
+I know that because I spent months in the nuthouse assisting the physically crippled and the memory damaged, my friends were the shell-shocked refuse of the carnage.
 It’s not my wish to refight the war or what I did regarding the war, just to tell my story about it, so please, let’s not turn this into a referendum on some imaginary “right” response to the Vietnam War—there weren’t any of those, just levels of wrong responses, plus pain and suffering enough for all.

 A couple years after I got out of the nuthouse and the Army, I went to live with the Captain’s Daughter, my beloved grandmother we called “My-mummie” whom I’ve written about before.
 It was a great experience for me.
 It was after my grandfather’s death, and my oldest cousin was living there as well and she and I have always been close.
 We cooked dinner and washed and dried the dishes and kept up the grounds and did house maintenance and such for My-mummie.
 The best part was that I could hear her stories again (and some for the first time) as an adult and not as a seven-year-old kid.
 I lived with her about a year, it was fascinating, I’ll write more about her sometime.